Bamurru Plains - Northern Territory, Australia

 Bamurru Plains closes from November through January due to access issues and humidity.

-Call us on to start planning your vacation to Bamurru Plains or take a look at our itineraries to Northern Territory
+Call us on to start planning your holiday to Bamurru Plains or take a look at our itineraries to Australia

 Bamurru Plains offers an amazing luxury wilderness experience on the coastal floodplains of the Mary River delta, on the edge of Kakadu National Park.
 Here, a touch of style and comfort is brought to the remote wilderness of Top End.